NightMarcher/fastapi-efficient-sql/README.md

 # fastapi-efficient-sql

-Installed by `pip install fastapi-efficient-sql`
+Installed as package by `pip install fastapi-efficient-sql`

+Install developing requirements by `pipenv install --skip-lock --dev`

+Run unittest by `pytest -sv`

 ## Some preparations before using efficient sql
 ```python